British Values are important to us. They represent the relationships we form with one another at Amesbury CE Primary School.

 •Children are supported in making good choices from a very young age, so they understand the impact and consequences of their actions on others.

 Our curriculum promotes respect, tolerance, diversity and British values.
 In Key Stage 1 we study several famous British people such as Guy Fawkes, Florence Nightingale, Queen Victoria and Major Tim Peake.
 We also celebrate or commemorate key dates in British history such as Bonfire Night and Remembrance Day.
 British history is interwoven within our topics.
 We study geographical and historical elements of Britain.
-We learn about the Roman Empire and its impact in Britain, this links to our residential visit to New Barn in Dorset.
+We learn about the Roman Empire and its impact in Britain.
 We study the life of Henry VIII, World War I as well as looking as the lives of significant British explorers.
 We also look at crime and punishment across the ages.

 As a school we hold Remembrance Day commemorations where children purchase poppies, a two minute silence is held.